Will0fD/Project-1-Lane-Lines-Michael-Kiiru/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+I used the model architecture published by the autonomous vehicle team at NVIDIA which consists of a normalization layer, followed by 5 convolutional layers, followed by 4 fully connected layers.
+The convolution neural network has 5x5 for the first 3 filter sizes with strides of (2,2) each and 3x3 filter sizes for the last 2, and filter depths between 24 and 64 (model.py lines 49-67).

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity (model.py lines 55-59), and the data is normalized in the model using a Keras lambda layer (model.py line 52).

 #### 2. Attempts to reduce overfitting in the model